-Qoricancha - Once one of Cusco's, and the whole Incan Empire's most important temple, Qoricancha's walls were once covered in sheets of solid gold.
+Koricancha - Once one of Cusco's, and the whole Incan Empire's most important empires most important temples, Qoricancha's walls were once covered in sheets of solid gold.
 Although the temple was demolished to make way for a colonial church, the Incan foundations remain and incorporates original Incan stonework.